Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 ### Lazy initialization `$properties` explained

 The assignments to properties in this closure use unusual `"\0"` sequences.
-This is to be consistent with how PHP represents private and protected properties when casting an object to an array.
-`ProxyManager` simply copies a reference to the properties into the `$properties` array passed to the initializer, which allows you to set the state of the object without accessing any of its public API.
-(This is a very important detail for mapper implementations!)
+This is to be consistent with how PHP represents private and protected properties when casting an object to an array. `ProxyManager` copies a reference to the properties into the `$properties` array passed to the initializer, which allows you to set the state of the object without accessing any of its public API.
+(This is a significant detail for mapper implementations!)

 Specifically: